Soundsphere/lastavg/README.md

 ## Install
-At the moment there's no up-to-date executable so just clone the repo and run the script.
+Either get the latest executable or clone the repo and run the script.
+Don't forget to chmod the thing, though...
 ```
 git clone https://github.com/Soundsphere/lastavg.git
 cd lastavg